-We are pleased with the continued progress that has been made toward improving internal operational efficiencies and controls, delivering timely and professional services, and implementing the necessary changes to support the sustainability and stability of NHRS.
-Our primary areas of focus moving forward are improving the funded ratio of the pension trust, generating investment returns at or above the actuarially assumed rate, and continuously working to improve the efficiency of our processes.
+Our mission is straightforward, "To provide secure retirement benefits and superior service."
+We are pleased with the ongoing progress that has been made toward improving internal operational processes and controls, delivering timely and professional service, and implementing the legislative changes in support of the sustainability and stability of NHRS.

+Our primary areas of focus moving forward continues to be improving the funded ratio of the pension trust, generating investment returns at or above the actuarially assumed rate, and constantly looking for ways to improve the efficiency of our processes.
 The Board and staff are committed to proactively meeting these challenges for the benefit of the retirement system's members and beneficiaries.

-Sincerely.
+Sincerely,